-The A/B testing process
+What does the A/B testing process look like?

 Step 1: Set conversion goals

 Before you start testing just anything, it’s important to dive deep into your data.
 Why do you want to A/B test?

 The answer to that question will come after you figure out how visitors are interacting with your page.